nozavroni/csvelte/README.md

 // ...etc
 ```

+*Note:* Just be careful not to call setHeaderRow _after_ any data has been written to the output file, as it will result in an exception.
+Also, if you're calling setHeaderRow() and the resulting file doesn't contain your header row, make sure the flavor object has its "header" attribute set to "true".

 ## Learn More

 Head on over to the [API documentation](https://deni-zen.github.io/csvelte/documentation.html) for instructions on reading and writing CSV files, auto-detecting CSV format, and more.